 1. Write notes & make lists on our kitchen chalkboard

 Using a good old fashioned chalk board, these markers are brilliant.
 I mean that – the colours are brilliant.
 At first you have to dab the nib a little to flood it with colour, but once it’s ready, it’s great.
 The colours are so vibrant, it just lends itself to feeling cheery!
+You may also use these acrylic boards for a fancier look.

 I don’t suppose you really want to eat off plates that have pen marks all over them, but the kids thought it was Christmas, being able to draw on plates!